aaurdanet/Small-LAN-Configuration-Project-Cisco-Packet-Tracer/README.md

 How to Explore:

     Open the 'Small LAN Configuration.pkt' file in Cisco Packet Tracer.
-    Review network topology  & screenshots, and IP tables in the Word Document provided.
+    Review network topology, screenshots, and IP tables in the Word Document provided.